DaveParr/JekyllHubDemo/_posts/2017-03-28-setup-index-page.md

 ![Index page]({{ site.github.url }}/assets/setup-index-page/3_index_page.PNG)

-Your posts are now indexed!
+We've found the missing posts!
 Anything else surprise you?
 A few things have happened here.

 > Jekyll has picked your new file as the home page.